 (Since it’s solid at room temperature, don’t use it on salads.
 Here we recommend extra virgin olive oil.)

 A word of caution.
-Most brands of coconut oil (but not all) taste and smell distinctly like coconut.
+Most brands of coconut oil (but not this one) taste and smell distinctly like coconut.

 And don’t worry that coconut oil contains saturated fat.
 Eating coconut oil on a regular basis actually reduces your chance of having a heart attack.
 (40)